 - Allspice

 - Black pepper.
-You can use white pepper instead or combined.
+You can use white pepper instead or both.

 - Salt.
 This can be replaced with white miso paste